unpackdev/solgo/README.md

 This project is ideal for developers working with Solidity smart contracts who wish to leverage the power and efficiency of Golang for their analysis tools.

+## WARNINGS

+- Protocol buffers are still under heavy development, some of them only boilerplated.
+- Abstract Syntax Tree (AST) is still under heavy development.
+Functional to a point but with bugs and some deliberate panics so code can be captured and fixed!
+- This project is still under heavy development, some of the features are not implemented yet.
-**Note: This project is still in development and is not yet ready for use in production.**
+- This project is not yet ready for use in production.

 ## Why?